Zeeshan-72/coretech-cybersecurity-internship/Task10_Incident_Response_Forensics/README.md

 ---

-# Introduction
+# Project Overview

 This project demonstrates the concepts of Incident Response and Digital Forensics.
-It covers the Incident Response Lifecycle, a ransomware incident response plan, digital forensics fundamentals, forensic imaging using FTK Imager, log analysis, SIEM concepts, and a post-incident report template.
+It includes the Incident Response Lifecycle, a ransomware incident response plan for CoreTech Innovation, digital forensics fundamentals, forensic imaging using FTK Imager, log analysis, SIEM concepts, and a post-incident report template.

+---

+# Objectives

+- Understand the Incident Response Lifecycle
+- Develop a Ransomware Incident Response Plan
+- Learn Digital Forensics Fundamentals
+- Perform Forensic Imaging using FTK Imager
+- Understand Log Analysis and SIEM Systems
+- Create a Post-Incident Report Template

 ---